 When scanning in Inventory Batch Mode (page 3-14), the scanner beeps every time a bar code is scanned.
-If using a Granit scanner, it also vibrates.
 When Batch Mode Beep is On, you will also hear a click when each bar code is sent to the host.
 If you do not want to hear these clicks, scan Batch Mode Beep Off.
 Default = Batch Mode Beep On.